decred/dcrdex/docs/wiki/Contribution-Guide.md

 You can access the room at [chat.decred.org](https://chat.decred.org), [riot.im](https://riot.im), or with any other Matrix client.

+If you are yet to set up or want to build from source, please see [Development and Contributing](./Development-and-Contributing.md) for setup and build instructions.

 ## Contributing code

 1. Fork the repo.